 Sometimes children with a genital injury find it difficult or painful to urinate.
 You can help by having them urinate in a bathtub of warm water, or by pouring warm water over the vulva as they urinate.
 If they cannot urinate at all, contact your healthcare provider.

-It’s important to follow up with your healthcare provide to make sure the injury is healing well.
-If you notice ongoing bleeding, increasing bleeding, a hematoma that is getting larger in size, worsening pain, or increased redness of the skin around the injury, contact your healthcare provider.
+It’s important to follow up with your healthcare provider to make sure the injury is healing well.
+If you notice ongoing bleeding, increasing bleeding, a hematoma that is getting larger in size, worsening pain, inability to urinate, or increased redness of the skin around the injury, contact your healthcare provider.

 What Can I Do to Prevent Straddle Injuries?

-We want children to be active outside, but it’s important to always have appropriate supervision and take care when doing activities that might increase the risk of a straddle injury.
-Have a fun and safe summer!
+We want children to be active but it’s important to always have appropriate supervision and take care when doing activities that might increase the risk of a straddle injury.
+This includes, but is not limited to, practicing bicycle safety, close supervision on the playground especially when climbing, sliding, and swinging, and swimming pool safety.

 The Department of Pediatric and Adolescent Gynecology provides comprehensive patient care focused on the diagnosis, medical and surgical management of female reproductive health.
 To request an appointment, call (614) 722-2250 or visit our page.